Cryptocurrencies for trading

 If you’re planning on trading traditionally, eToro is extremely easy to use.
 You can quickly find whatever asset you want, from cryptocurrencies to metals and everything in between.
 What we really liked is that you can create your very own lists of assets, making it easier to keep an eye on only those you are interested in.
 Since we mainly focus on cryptocurrencies, we of course made our own list that consists of all the cryptocurrencies eToro offers, namely Bitcoin, Ethereum, Ethereum Classic, Ripple, Dash, and Litecoin.

 The platform, of course, includes a charting feature.
 It was a little difficult to find at first, but once you know where you can launch the charting software from, it’s not that much of an issue.
 There’s really not much to say about the charting software, other than it’s simple, intuitive and offers more than enough indicators, studies, and tools for even the most discerning trader.
+Read more about technical analysis in our specialized article, crypto technical analysis.

 Placing an order couldn’t be easier.
 Simply click on the buy or sell button and a window will pop up asking how much you want to trade, what your stop loss is, leverage, and take profit.
 You can edit all these parameters.
 In all honesty, it’s the first time we’ve seen a platform that allows you to change leverage for each trade.